 Sorry, I can’t guarantee you will see this when you visit the island!!

 After enjoying a lovely lunch.
 Rice and beans (a Belizean favourite) with chicken and salad.
 Very tasty, although you’ll need to get used to this combo as it was served on pretty much every trip I did the entire time I was in Belize!
 It was time to explore Half Moon Caye.

 A few of our boat who had snorkelled close to the island had already had a chance to wander and told me of an osprey’s nest down one end of the island.
 It doesn’t take long to walk down to explore.

 Visiting Caye Caulker?
 Check out these 18 awesome things to do on the island

 a hurricane battered lighthouse

 It was only a little walk down the beach but as I got closer I noticed a lot of debris in the water.
 A brick structure that had collapsed and something rusty in the water.
 I had no idea what it was but it intrigued me.
-Later I found out it was the remains of the island’s historic lighthouse.
+Later I found out it was the remains of Half Moon Caye’s historic lighthouse.

 Hurricanes and tropical storms are common in this area, sadly in September 2010 ‘Storm Matthew‘ caused this historic structure to topple over into the sea.
 Although, there was something beautiful about seeing the waves gently crashing over the lighthouse on the shoreline.

-A new modern structure is now in place.
+A new modern structure is now in place on the island.
 This is where the new nest was.
 However, after a full 360 degrees walking around I can safely safe the osprey did not want to say hello to me haha!
 It was still cool to see.
-Back to the picnic area I then hear about the ‘Bird Tower’.
-Well, you guessed it, I had to go explore.
+Back to the picnic area I then hear about the ‘Bird Tower’ on Half Moon Caye.

 more birds – off exploring again on Half Moon Caye